icweaver/icweaver.github.io/page/index.md

 \begin{center}
   \figure{
     path = "/assets/nice_image.jpg",
-    caption = "Particle stream trajectory in a binary Roche Potential with artificial energy loss every time step.
-This was done to mimic the energy that is lost to shocks and other collisions in real fluid interactions.
+    caption = "Particle stream trajectory in a binary Roche Potential with artificial energy loss every time step to mimic the energy that is lost to shocks and other collisions in real fluid interactions.
 This was done by having the test particle lose energy while maintaining its angular momentum.
 I also added a little kick in the z component of the particle's initial velocity to make it a little more fun to watch."
   }
 \end{center}
 \end{column}